StupidRepo/EggIncServerReimpl/README.md

 # NeoInc
 An Egg, Inc. server re-implementation, made in Python.

+> [!WARNING]
+> This is a fan project and is not intended to be used for cheating or hacking on official Egg, Inc. servers in any way.
+> It is intended to be used for educational purposes and for fun.
+> Switching from a NeoInc server to Egg, Inc. servers to save backups will not work.
+Do not try to get around this security measure.

 ## Implementation Status
 For fine details, see the [PROGRESS.md](/PROGRESS.md) file.